Allegheny-Computer-Science-100-F2018/cs100-F2018-lab1-starter/README.md

 ## Checks

-Your submission must pass the following checks:
+In addition to meeting all of the requirements outlined in the assignment sheet, your submission must pass the following checks:

 - labone/DisplayOutput.java:
-  - Feature two single-line comments
+  - Features at least two single-line comments
-  - Feature two multiple-line comments
+  - Features at least two multiple-line comments
-  - Contain four uses of a `println(` statement
+  - Contains exactly four uses of a `println(` statement
-  - Contain one use of a `new Date(` statement
+  - Contains exactly one use of a `new Date(` statement
+  - Runs correctly without crashing or producing an error
-  - Produce four lines of output in the terminal
+  - Produces exactly four lines of output in the terminal

 - writing/reflection.md:
-  - Passes the checks done by the Markdown linting tool
+  - Passes the checks performed by the Markdown linting tool
-  - Contains one contiguous paragraph of formatted text
+  - Contains exactly one contiguous paragraph of formatted text
-  - Contains one paragraph containing at least 200 words
+  - The contiguous paragraph contains at least 200 words

 - GitHub repository:
-  - Contains five commits beyond the starting number
+  - Contains five commits beyond the repository's starting number of commits

 ## Updates